 It’s all about the Transportation

 It may seem like a minor thing…but it’s not!
-The transportation can MAKE or BREAK your vacation.
+Transportation can MAKE or BREAK your vacation.
 If you’re a control freak, then plan on driving a car and parking at each park.
-But if you can go with the flow then be ok waiting for the complimentary bus, monorail and gondola transportation options.
+But if you can go with the flow then be ok waiting for the complimentary bus, monorail, and gondola transportation options.
 And if you’re bent on getting everywhere on time, then maybe a Minnie van or Uber is more your style.
-Whatever your transportation preferences plan for them ahead of time and have a plan B. We’ve seen families in crisis mode because the bus isn’t arriving fast enough, they didn’t realize it takes 15 minutes to walk to the back of the park and they’re not willing to pay to get somewhere on time.
+Whatever your transportation preferences plan for them ahead of time and have a plan B. We’ve seen families in crisis mode because the bus isn’t arriving fast enough, they didn’t realize it takes 15 minutes to walk to the back of the park for their Be Our Guest Dining Reservation and they’re not willing to pay to get somewhere on time.
 Be flexible.
 Check out our quick guide on transportation options at Walt Disney World.

 Go to ALL Four Parks and Disney Springs